manbhasin/next-redux-tailwind-boilerplate/README.md

-# React Tailwindcss MobX Boilerplate build with Vite
+# NextJS Tailwindcss Redux Boilerplate build with Vite

 This is a [NextJs](https://nextjs.org/) boilerplate project to be used with [Tailwindcss](https://tailwindcss.com), [Redux](https://redux.js.org/).